Clinical Jets soar over woeful Wanderers in the wet

 Newcastle Jets have breathed new life into the Hyundai A-League finals hopes, thrashing a hapless Western Sydney Wanderers 5-1 at a drenched ANZ Stadium on Friday night.
 The Jets came into this match as the lowest scorers in the competition but made a mockery of that stat as t

-Extra Time: Abraham Majok follows footsteps of distant cousin Awer Mabil to inspire new generation of African Australians
+How Majok and distant cousin Mabil are inspiring a new generation of African Australians

 Abraham Majok remembers watching on in awe as a young Awer Mabil erupted onto the Hyundai A-League stage six years ago.
-Little did he know that he and the then-Adelaide United teenager had more in common than he originally thought.
-Not only are Majok and Mabil former Kenyan
+Little did the Western Sydney Wanderers starlet know that he and Mabil, then a fresh-faced teenager for Adelaide United, had more in common than originally t

 Hyundai Ins and Outs: Round 17